 PIES data includes information on brands, which follow a standardized structure as with the other PIES fields.
 Private brands can be included in a PIES file by using the brand owner name, or the retailer’s name.

-You can download the latest PIES 7.0 technical specifications by visiting this page and scrolling to the bottom, or here is a direct link to the PIES release notes hosted on the Auto Care Association website.
+You can download the latest PIES 7.2 technical specifications by visiting this page and scrolling to the bottom, or here is a direct link to the PIES release notes as of June 2020, hosted on the Auto Care Association website.

 How to remember ACES vs. PIES

 One way to remember the difference between ACES and PIES is this: a PIES file—begins with “P”—is a list of Part numbers and Prices, like a typical printed jobber price sheet.
 An ACES file—begins with “A”—is a list of Applications, like a manufacturer’s traditional printed application guide showing what fits different years/makes/models.

 So, ACES = Application (fitment) and PIES = Part numbers.

 By the way, any reference to “AAIA ACES” or “AAIA PIES” is really outdated.
 That’s because AAIA (Automotive Aftermarket Industry Association) is now the Auto Care Association.

 How are ACES and PIES data used together?